frogriguez/CompPhylo2015/README.md

 Computational Phylogenetics 2015
 =======

 This is a repository for code I am working on for [Computational Phylogenetics Spring 2015](https://github.com/jembrown/CompPhylo_Spr2015) with [Jeremy Brown](https://github.com/jembrown) at Louisiana State University.
+Geaux Tigers!

 This Week
 -------
 **29 January 2015** - *Expectation & Likelihood*

 >**Readings:**